enra64/iot-ledmatrix/host/docs/custom_scripts.rst

 For example, if you create a "flashlight" script, the file name would be ``flashlight.py``, and the class name would be ``flashlight``.

+For debugging, a simple GUI was implemented.
+Use the ``--enable-gui`` flag to display it.

 The class must inherit from CustomScript, which is documented here:

 CustomScript class